 At CPIG, Paul was responsible for innovation and engineering development, a lead role he currently plays for us here at ENTEGRA.
 A proven R&D team lead and responsible for the commercialization of no fewer than five different pipeline inspection tool technologies, Paul is excited to once again be on the cutting edge and introducing yet another evolutionary technology to the industry.

 A graduate of Ryerson University in Toronto, Paul immigrated to Canada from the Czech Republic in 1985.
 He is the married father of young twins and his personal interests include tennis, motorcycle racing, Formula 1 car racing, and driving his M3 at local track days.
 So Paul is as at home talking cars as he is talking combo tools.

 Memorable Project: Being a catalyst and contributor to the evolution in ILI technology that came with the commercialization of high-resolution combo MFL/Caliper technology.

-As director of operations, Bogle oversees Entegra’s growing team of field technicians, who are committed to delivering excellence to the company’s customers.
+Koty has been in the ILI business since 2006.
+His time as an emerging leader has been spent in operations working directly with Engineering, Field Operations and the ILI tools in a shop environment.
+He moved from the shop into Global Training Management and then Field Operations Management.
+Now as the Director of Operations, Bogle oversees ENTEGRA’s growing team of field technicians, who are committed to delivering excellence to the company’s customers.
 “Everybody wants to work together to help each other get to that end result, which is getting that final report out to the client safely and accurately,” he says.

 His relationship philosophy centers on people and the proper managing of their business.
 Terry is adamant that we need to be part of the solution, it’s our job to do the heavy lifting and that “we have two ears and one mouth for good reasons” – to listen, to respond and to deliver for our clients.